-TIMESTAMP is a fixed length data type that contains a calendar data and a time-ofday.
-The TIMESTAMP data type uses 12 bytes of storage and has a precision of 27 and a scale of 3.
-Valid years are from 0001 to 9999.
-All time values entered should be in twenty-four hour format by default unless using the optional values 'AM' and 'PM'.
+Both TIMESTAMP data type settings are a fixed-length data type that contains calendar data and the time-of-day.
+Both TIMESTAMP data type settings use 11 bytes of storage, has a precision of 17, and a scale of 10.
+Valid years range from 0001 to 9999.
+All time values are entered in twenty-four hour format by default unless the optional 'AM' or 'PM' values are specified.

-The TIMESTAMP data type uses the input and output formats for the TIME and DATE data types to display values and determine if input values are valid.
-If the values in the database do not appear correctly, or you are not able to enter times, check the time input and output formats.
+Both TIMESTAMP data type settings use the input and output formats for the TIME and DATE data types to display values and determine if input values are valid.
+If the values in the database do not appear correctly or you are unable to enter perceived valid times then, check the time input and output formats for validity.

-e.g. '1997/01/01 10:02:03.444 PM'
+e.g., '1997/01/01 10:02:03.444 PM'